jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
 Ian wood CTV news.
-Prime Minister, b.
-C. has seen some success flattening the curve and has indicated it may look at loosening restrictions.
+Prime Minister, BC has seen some success flattening the curve and has indicated it may look at loosening restrictions.
 You've said it is too soon and provinces like Ontario and quÉbec are still in the thick  Are you concerned the difference in messaging will enable people to disregard what is in place now?are you going to allow the provinces make the decision on re-opening or will the federal government need to give the green light?

 **Answer**:
 I think Canadians understand what we are doing now has been tough but is essential in getting through this in the best-possible way.
 Canadians are really worried if we reopen too quickly or too soon or in the wrong way, we could find ourselves back in this situation a couple of months from now.
 Everything we will have sacrificed during these months will have been for naught.
 We are being very, very careful how we are moving forward as a country.
 I have spoken extensively with the premiers about this issue, and everyone recognizes how cautious and careful and vigilant we need to be.
 There is a real desire to ensurewe  coordinating our messages, our guidelines, the principles that will underline how we move forward.
 But of course the situation is very different right across the country from one region to the next.
 The measures they will be able to move forward with at different moments will vary as well.
 That's going to be an important part of the recovery here.
 We need to make sure we are working together, as we have been in an unprecedented way between premiers and the federalgovernment and municipalities and various other communities, to make sure that we're doing the right kinds of things and that we're sending the right messages to Canadians every stepof  way.
 The message remains we have to be extremely careful to do this the right way in a coordinated and collaborative way.